-Carl Linneaus once said, "If the names are unknown, knowledge...also perishes."
+Carl Linneaus, the father of modern taxonomy, once said, "If the names are unknown, knowledge...also perishes."
 Since 1859, the Missouri Botanical Garden has served as a world leader in the fundamental science of discovering, classifying, and naming plant species from all around the world.
-This hands-on session will provide students with a taste of the real-world work our researchers do, from collection and classification to identification and nomenclature.
-Capacity: 30 students; length of program: 60 minutes
+This hands-on session will provide students with a taste of